IPLP is involved in a number of community service projects, including:

 The IPLP Program was asked by the Rainforest Foundation UK to develop a report concerning the human rights of indigenous peoples in Africa.
 In 2006 IPLP completed the project and submitted a report entitled, "The Rights of the Pygmy People in the Republic of Congo."
 The report was instrumental to the adoption of a general law to protect the rights of indigenous peoples in Congo, the first law of its kind in the African continent.

 YATAMA, the main indigenous political party in Nicaragua, sought to enable the full exercise of the right to political participation by the indigenous peoples of the country's Atlantic Coast region.
 IPLP assisted in submitting an Amicus Curiae brief to the Inter American Court of Human Rights in support of YATAMA's petition.

 IPLP assisted the indigenous peoples of Raposa Serra do Sol in Brazil with their petitions to the InterAmerican Commission on Human Rights and and UN Committee on the Elimination of Racial Discrimination.
 The indigenous peoples of Raposa Serra do Sol sought legal recognition of their rights over their traditional lands and protection from threats and violence experienced at the hands of non-indigenous farmers.

 Inuit Circumpolar Conference

-IPLP students assisted in submitting a petition to the Inter American Commission on behalf of the Inuit people of the Arctic regions, seeking relief from violations of their human rights experienced as a result of global warming caused by greenhouse gas emissions from the U.S.
+Professor James Anaya, assisted by IPLP students, worked with the Inuit Circumpolar Conference, Earth Justice and the Center for International Environmental law to submit a petition to the Inter American Commission on Human Rights on behalf of the Inuit people of the Arctic regions, seeking relief from violations of their human rights experienced as a result of global warming caused by greenhouse gas emissions from the United States.